feinstaub/feinstaub.github.io/async-send-receive/index.md

 Asr currently does not target the ultra-mobile-cloud-user audience but more the being-offline kind of use cases.
-Places in the Internet are classified as untrusted sites and private data should lie around needlessly or even unprotected.
+Places in the Internet are classified as untrusted sites and private data should not lie around needlessly or even unprotected.
 So asr tries to provide an electronic way of sending someone a package via postal service; including privacy of correspondence,